ibm-mas/cli/docs/commands/update.md

 - `--dro-migration`      Confirm the removal of UDS and replacement with DRO as part of the update
 - `--cp4d-version`       Optional.
 Set Cloud Pak for Data version for the upgrade.
 All CP4D Services will be upgraded except Watson Discovery as this does not support seamless upgrade
 **Note:** This overrides the default CP4D version defined by the Maximo Operator Catalog version
-- `--skip-pre-check`     Skips the 'pre-update-check' task in the pipeline
+- `--skip-pre-check`     Skips the 'pre-update-check' and 'post-update-verify' task in the update pipeline
 - `-h|--help`            Show help message

 Examples